Jessica Newman / Selected Artwork / Biography / Artist Statement / Past Exhibitions

 Jessica Newman - Biography

 In her San Diego paintings, she is documenting the changing city, and by extension, the people living there.
-She researches the carefully-chosen subject buildings, and photographs them at sunset, which is not only the most flattering of all natural light, but also a metaphor for architecture that is about to disappear.
+She researches the carefully-chosen subject buildings, based on their physicality and history.

-Acrylic paint on medium-large canvas allows the viewer to enter each painting and gain a sense of place.
-Newman’s style is contemporary realism with a focus on pleasing color schemes.
+Oil paint on medium-large canvas allows the viewer to enter each painting and gain a sense of place.
+Newman’s style is a mix of contemporary realism and impressionism with a focus on pleasing color schemes.